 Cryopirin is a protein encoded by the CIASI/NAPL3 gene that is involved in the activation of a signalling compound called IL-1β.
 This compound is very important for the inflammatory process (the body’s response to an infection).
 In patients affected by cryopirin-associated periodic syndromes, the CIASI/NAPL3 gene is defective, which leads to an excessive activity of the cryopirin protein and subsequently to an excessive signalling by IL-1β.
 Symptoms of the resulting systemic (covering the entire body) inflammation include periods of high fever, rash, headaches, fatigue and joint problems.
 In the long run the condition can cause further complications such as deafness.
 Cryopirin-associated periodic syndromes are chronically debilitating.

 - What is the estimated number of patients affected by the condition?

-At the time of designation, cryopirin-associated periodic syndromes (Familial Cold Urticaria Syndrome (FCUS), Muckle-Wells Syndrome (MWS), and Neonatal Onset Multisystem Inflammatory Disease (NOMID), also known as Chronic Infantile Neurological Cutaneous Articular Syndrome (CINCA)) affected less than 0.05 in 10,000 in 10,000 people in the European Union (EU)*.
-This is equivalent to a total of fewer than 2,500 people, and is below the threshold for orphan designation, which is 5 people in 10,000.
-This is based on the information provided by the sponsor and knowledge of the Committee for Orphan Medicinal Products (COMP).
+At the time of designation, cryopirin-associated periodic syndromes (Familial Cold Urticaria Syndrome (FCUS), Muckle-Wells Syndrome (MWS), and Neonatal Onset Multisystem Inflammatory Disease (NOMID), also known as Chronic Infantile Neurological Cutaneous Articular Syndrome (CINCA)) affected less than 0.05 in 10,000 people in the European Union (EU).
+This was equivalent to a total of fewer than 2,500 people*, and is below the ceiling for orphan designation, which is 5 people in 10,000.
+This isbased on the information provided by the sponsor and the knowledge of the Committee for Orphan Medicinal Products (COMP).

 - What treatments are available?